(c) 2024 PillSync.com

 Gabapentin may cause serious side effects including:

-• sleepiness and dizziness, which could increase the occurrence of accidental injury, including falls
+• sleepiness and dizziness, which could increase your chance of having an accidental injury, including falls

 • lack of coordination